Privateer Cocktail Recipe

 Method

-1. Pour Tajín onto a plate, rub part of outer rim with lime wedge, and roll rim of glass in Tajín until coated.
+1. Pour Tajín onto a plate, rub part of outer rim of a lowball or tiki glass with lime wedge, and roll rim of glass in Tajín until coated.

 2. Add tequila, passion fruit syrup, pineapple juice, lime juice, and bitters to a shaker.